Divident1/techademy_01/README.md

 # techademy_01
-This is Demo to Git and Github
+This is Demo to Git and Github.